Programme

 Funding

-A degree equivalent to a UK first class honours, or a high upper second class, in an engineering, mathematics or science discipline.
+A degree equivalent to a UK first class honours, or a high upper second class, in an engineering, mathematics or science discipline, or Masters.

-All student are recruited to the CDT via two options:
+All student are recruited to the CDT via two routes:

-2) Research project chosen in semester 2 rather than at recruitment stage.
+- Open route to research project chosen in semester 2, rather than at recruitment stage.

 - Select ‘Research Postgraduate’ for type of form.